 - Presentation at a professional forum

-- Work exerience relevant to your EMS major
+- Work experience relevant to your EMS major

 - Unique life experiences (Examples: military service, Peace Corps, extensive travel, living abroad, etc.)